TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

 - Set **buildomatic.enabled=true** for repository setup.
 By default samples are included, if it is not required, set **buildomatic.includeSamples=false**

-- Run the below command to install TIBCO JasperReports® Server and repository setup.
+- Run the below command to install JasperReports® Server and repository setup.

 `helm install jrs jrs/helm --namespace jrs --wait --timeout 17m0s`